 Executive Director, Euthanasia Prevention Coalition

 In March 2021, the Canadian government expanded the euthanasia law by passing Bill C-7.
 One of the expansions in the law permitted euthanasia for a mental illness alone.
-The government originally approved a two-year moratorium for euthanasia for mental illness alone to provide time and prepare for the change.
+The government originally approved a two-year moratorium on euthanasia for mental illness alone to prepare for the change.

-The government has now delayed the implementation of euthanasia for mental illness alone twice and currently euthanasia for mental illness alone will begin on March 17, 2027.
+The government delayed the implementation and currently euthanasia for mental illness alone will begin on March 17, 2027.

-On April 7, 2026 the Euthanasia Prevention Coalition received a message from woman who is urging the passage of Bill C-218 based on her personal experience.
-She stated:
+On April 17, 2026 the Euthanasia Prevention Coalition received the following message urging passage of Bill C-218 based on personal experience.
+The supporter stated:

-There are several effective ways you help get Bill C-218 passed:
+There are several effective ways you can help get Bill C-218 passed:

 - Sign the petition in support of Bill C-218 (Link).